ethmore/egladorbot/README.md

 # egladorbot
-Test bot for Main bot
+A Discord bot for "Eglador" guild